 What is this kingdom of darkness?
 This is the spiritual domain or realm of Satan who rules this ungodly world.
 It’s the realm that we’re all in before we come to faith in Christ:

-(Col 1:13) – 13 For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son,” (NASB)
+(Col 1:13) – 13 who delivered us out of the power of darkness, and translated us into the kingdom of the Son of his love.

-(Acts 26:18) – 18 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.
-(NASB)
+(Acts 26:18) – 18 to open their eyes, that they may turn from darkness to light and from the power of Satan unto God, that they may receive remission of sins and an inheritance among them that are sanctified by faith in me.

-(2 Cor 4:3-4) – 3 And even if our gospel is veiled, it is veiled only to those who are perishing.
-4 In their case the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.
-(ESV)
+(2 Cor 4:3-4) – 3 And even if our gospel is veiled, it is veiled in them that perish: 4 in whom the god of this world hath blinded the minds of the unbelieving, that the light of the gospel of the glory of Christ, who is the image of God, should not dawn upon them.

-(1 Jn 3:10) – 10 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother.
-(ESV)
+(1 Jn 3:10) – 10 In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.

 (1 Jn 5:19) – 19 We know that we are from God, and the whole world lies in the power of the evil one.
-(ESV)
+(NET)

 With everything we’ve discussed in this chapter so far, and with the above verses in mind, I think the identification of the beast of this chapter (13) is already quite clear.
 But there are other reasons why I believe the beast of this chapter is the kingdom of darkness, which opposes Christ and His truth.
 I outline those reasons below: